databrary/policies/investigator-agmt.md

 However, in addition to giving permission for their *Recordings or Self-Reported Health-Related Information* to be shared with other researchers, *Depicted Individuals* may grant permission to show and distribute *Excerpts* to the public. *Excerpts* selected by an *Investigator* may be presented in public settings—in classrooms, at scientific or technical meetings—and may be published in the media, in textbooks, scientific publications, or on the Internet as long as no *Personally Identifying Information* about a *Depicted Person* is included with the *Excerpt*.

 I warrant that I will exercise professional judgment and uphold ethical principles in determining which *Excerpts* to show and to what audiences.
+I warrant that I will select *Exerpts* and edit them to minimize the possibility that a *Depicted Individual* can be identified, embarrassed, or harmed by the public showing of an *Excerpt*.

 If there is ambiguity about whether a *Depicted Individual* has granted *Permission To Share or Permission to Excerpt*, those *Recordings or Self-Reported Health–Related Information* must not be shared, viewed or distributed.
 Any problems or questions should be addressed to Databrary (ethics@databrary.org).